-Unfortunately, the Peregrine Falcon nest at the Trapps has not succeeded.
+Unfortunately, the Peregrine Falcon nest at Millbrook has not succeeded.
 Peregrine nests can fail for several reasons, including predation, temperature changes, and human or animal disturbance.
-Our staff has accessed the nest and found no specific indication of the cause of the failure.
+At this point, we don't have any specific information on what caused the nest failure.

-As a result of this development, the temporary climbing and bouldering restrictions in the Trapps have been removed.
+As a result of this development, the temporary climbing restrictions in the Millbrook area have been removed.

-Please note that the nests at Millbrook and The Sunbowl remain active and the temporary climbing restrictions are still in effect at those locations.
+Please note that courtship activity is being observed at The Sunbowl area in the Northern Preserve and temporary climbing restrictions are still in effect at that location.

 To help protect the nesting Peregrine Falcons:

-- DO NOT use ascent trails or rappel routes that access these areas.
+DO NOT use ascent trails or rappel routes that access this area.

-- PLEASE refrain from excessive noise making while in the vicinity of these closures.
+PLEASE refrain from excessive noise making while in the vicinity of this closure.